OctavianGriga/Octo/Manual_Testing_Project_For_OpenSky.com_.md

 The following is a summary of the bugs that have been found:
 <li>Wrong woman item in mens serching criteria - Low priority-Minor Severity.</li>
-<li>Item have different price in basket that in serch - Low priority-Minor Severity.</li>
+<li>Item for men have different price in basket that in search - Low priority-Minor Severity.</li>
 <li>Item have different price in basket that in serch - Low priority-Minor Severity.</li><br>

 Full regression testing is needed on the impacted areas after the bugs are fixed and retesting will be done for every functionality that was previously failed.